Luci2015/UST_push_source/README.md

  # Known issues
  - the PowerShell script only works with events for Global Security groups, not Universal; those groups are also mapped in UST's user-sync-config.yml file
- - the script was not tested for more complicated AD configuration
+ - the script was tested for an AD forest with one domain tree